codeplaysoftware/cuda-to-sycl-nbody/README.md

 ### CMake

 The option `-DBUILD_SYCL` switches between building the CUDA version & the SYCL version of the code.
+When compiling SYCL with `dpcpp`, `MKL_DIR` can be set to point to the `MKLConfig.cmake` file, this defaults to `/opt/intel/oneapi/mkl/latest/lib/cmake/mkl`.
+Environment variables must be set by sourcing `setvars.sh` located at `/opt/intel/oneapi/setvars.sh`.

 ## Passing data between OpenGL & CUDA/SYCL